 Butterfly Conservation Ireland (BCI) was established in 2008 by a group of dedicated naturalists following the alarming decline of our butterfly species.

 This decline has been ongoing since the 1970s and has accelerated in recent years.
-Habitat specialist species like the enigmatic looking Narrow-bordered Bee Hawkmoth and the beautiful Marsh Fritillary are increasingly threatened while little is known of the status of our most range-limited Lepidoptera such as the White Prominent, Pearl-bordered Fritillary and Wood White.
+Habitat specialist species like the enigmatic looking Narrow-bordered Bee Hawkmoth and the beautiful Marsh Fritillary are increasingly threatened while little is known of the status of our most range-limited Lepidoptera such as the White Prominent, Pearl-bordered Fritillary, and the Wood White.

 Butterflies are valuable in themselves.
 But they are also important indicators of the health of our environment and climate change.

-We are committed to the conservation of butterflies, moths and their habitats.
+We are committed to the conservation of butterflies, moths, and their habitats.

-We currently have a four member board that includes a chairman and joint treasurers.
+We currently have a four-member board that includes a chairman and joint treasurers.
 Butterfly Conservation Ireland is run by dedicated volunteers with a deep concern for our butterflies.

 We operate a nature reserve at Lullybeg, County Kildare in partnership with Bord na Móna.
-Active conservation techniques are implemented on the 30 hectare site to enhance the habitats for several scarce and endangered species.
+Active conservation techniques are implemented on the 30-hectare site to enhance the habitats for several scarce and endangered species.